Tel: 01803 655350

 Email: Breast Screening

-We have now been sending out appointments since the end of June.
-We are inviting those who have been waiting the longest first and will carry on in this way until we have caught up.
+We recommenced screening at the end of June 2020 and have been inviting those who have been waiting the longest first.
+We will carry on in this way until we have caught up.

 Due to the new coronavirus precautions we cannot see as many ladies per day as we did previously, meaning every appointment is even more valuable.
 If you cannot attend your appointment or need to delay it please let us know as soon as possible so that we can offer the time to someone else.